Roychrltt/n-puzzle/README.md

 # N-Puzzle Solver

-A modern C++ implementation of the N-Puzzle solver using A* search with multiple heuristics with a clean, modular design.
+A modern C++ implementation of the N-Puzzle solver using A* search with multiple heuristics.

 ## Features
 - Solves n-puzzle of any dimension (3 * 3, 4 * 4, or bigger)